The Open Syllabus Project has three main strategies for collecting syllabi:

 If you do not give explicit permission to make your syllabi public, we will never publish them.

-If your attached syllabi cover multiple fields, years, or institutions, don’t bother with this information (or split them up).
+If your attached syllabi cover multiple fields, years, or institutions, don’t worry.
 Our algorithms do a decent job of figuring this out per document.

 More about sending us syllabi: